Sejong-VLI/V2T-Similarity-IMAVIS-2023/README.md

 ### Training the Video Captioning
 1. Initialize our caption generator.
 ```
-mkdir -p ./<CAPTIONINGFOLDERNAME>/weight
+mkdir -p ./<VIDEOCAPTIONINGFOLDER>/weight
-wget -P ./<CAPTIONINGFOLDERNAME>/weight https://github.com/microsoft/UniVL/releases/download/v0/univl.pretrained.bin
+wget -P ./<VIDEOCAPTIONINGFOLDER>/weight https://github.com/microsoft/UniVL/releases/download/v0/univl.pretrained.bin
 ```
-**Note** Please replace the ```<CAPTIONINGFOLDERNAME>``` with the folder name you have chosen.
+**Note** Please replace the ```<VIDEOCAPTIONINGFOLDER>``` with the folder name you have chosen.
 For example, if your video captioning folder name is CLIP4Caption then the command will be ```mkdir -p ./CLIP4Caption/weight```

 2. In each train script (.sh), change following parameters based on the specs of your machine and the data location:
     - **N_GPU** = [Total GPU to use]